 New York Workers’ Comp Frequently Asked Questions (FAQs)

 Companies have a lot to consider when buying workers’ compensation insurance in New York.
-If you still have questions, visit our forum or drop a comment below.
-Making sure New York business owners understand their options is our number one goal.

 1. Do single member LLCs need workers’ compensation insurance?

 Single-member limited liability companies (LLCs) are not required to maintain New York workers’ compensation insurance.
 If there are any paid employees to the LLC, those individuals must be covered by workers’ compensation.
 The waiver for the single member LLC party is obtained from the insurance carrier.

 2. How long before I can self-insure workers’ comp?